eBay/tsv-utils/README.md

 blue   25          12.5
 ```

-Note that it was not necessary to sort the file prior to using `--group-by`, this convenience is built-in.
+Multiple fields can be used as the `--group-by` key.
+The file's sort order does not matter, there is no need to sort in the `--group-by` order first.

-A number of aggregation operations are available, see the [tsv-summarize reference](#tsv-summarize-reference) for details.
+See the [tsv-summarize reference](#tsv-summarize-reference) for the list of statistical and other aggregation operations available.

 ### csv2tsv